How to Apply to Creighton University

 If you submit documents via standard mail, our mailing address is:

 Omaha, NE 68178

 If you have questions or would like to schedule a personalized visit at any stage during the application process, please get in touch with one of our admissions counselors.

 Be sure to check out our FAQ page if you have additional questions.

-“I visited Creighton just before my senior year of high school and set up a meeting with someone in the Physics Department just to ask a few questions.
-They ended up sending me to see Dr. Nichols and a quick Q&A session turned into an hour of sitting around and talking with him about why I loved physics, a tour of the labs, and a job offer!”
+“I visited Creighton before my senior year of high school and set up a meeting with someone in the Physics Department just to ask a few questions.
+They ended up sending me to see Dr. Nichols and a quick Q&A session turned into an hour of talking with him about why I loved physics, a tour of the labs, and a job offer!”